Show prices ex VAT at 20%Show prices inclusive of VAT

 Renew the domain name;

-On receipt of the Renewal Fee by 123-reg within the 16 day period, you will retain ownership of the requested domain and as soon as reasonably practicable we shall restore the requested domain to your control panel.
+On receipt of the Renewal Fee by 123-reg within the Grace Period, the customer will retain ownership of the requested domain and as soon as reasonably practicable 123-reg shall restore the requested domain to the customer's control panel.

-The customer acknowledges that 16 calendar days after the date of expiration 123-reg may at its sole discretion carry out the following actions:
+The customer acknowledges that following the end of the Grace Period 123-reg may at its sole discretion carry out the following actions: